tinymce/tinymce-docs/plugins/textpattern.md

 keywords: textpattern textpattern_patterns format cmd
 ---

-This plugin matches special patterns in the text and applies formats, replaces text, or executes commands on these patterns.
+The Text Pattern plugin matches special patterns in the text and applies formats, replaces text, or executes commands on these patterns.

-The default pattern is similar to markdown syntax, so you can type `# text` to produce a header or `**text**` to make text **bold**.
+The default pattern is similar to markdown syntax, so the user can type `# text` to produce a header or `**text**` to make text **bold**.

 **Type:** `String`